CNGB-DC/Common-component/project_coding.md

 ### javascript variable
 visit the `window.lang` for language info, `zh-cn` for Chinese while `other` for all the other languages.

+visit the `window.appg` for the code name of the project.

 all the translation texts are stored in `window.translaion_list`.
 ```
 window.translation_list = {